 The condition usually begins in the final trimester in the last 10 weeks of pregnancy, although it can begin earlier.

-The main symptom of ICP include severe itching which is not accompanied by a rash.
+The main symptom of ICP is severe itching.
 The itching usually occurs on the palms of the hands and the soles of the feet, but it can affect other areas of the body.
 It's usually worse at night.
 It won't cause a rash, as the itching is under the skin.

-Ms McNally described her itch as "intense" and said it started on her lower legs, feet and hands and was worse during the evening.
+Ms McNally described her itch as "intense" and said it started on her lower legs, feet and hands.
+It was worse during the evening.

 "It was like no itch I had ever heard before," she said.
-"It was unbearable and was like an internal itch rather than an itch that is felt on the outside of the skin like."
+"It was unbearable and was like an internal itch rather than an itch that is felt on the outside of the skin."